Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How do you make a hummingbird feeder from recycled plastic bottles?

 By Vi Johnson

 By the way, Walmart had nice hummingbird feeders for $4.99 last year.
 We bought 7 of them, and the pre-made food and tied the recipe card " how to make the refill food" to the kids' Christmas packages.
 (09/25/2010)

 I have seen hummingbird feeders made from 2 litre pop bottles.
 Does anyone know how it is done?

-By winger298 from La Fayette, GA
+By Ann from La Fayette, GA

 There is actually a kit you can buy to convert a 2 liter bottle into a feeder.
 The brand name is Gadjit.
 If you Google it, you'll see what I'm talking about.
 You can also buy hummingbird feeder "tubes" that you can put into any bottle-type container.
 They look like a cork with the familiar tube that the hummers feed out of.
-Just Google "hummingbird feeder tubes" and you will find them.
-They are relatively inexpensive.
-(10/01/2009)

 Build your own hummingbird feeders with everyday materials!